 E) Gross income (Rupees/ha.) = Value of main product + Value of by product

-3. RESULTS AND DISCUSSION
+3. RESULTS AND DISCUSSION (Turn this section into a high impact section by shifting description to interpretation, add comparative depth)

 The cost, return and profitability of mustard for 90 selected mustard growers of Kotputli-Behror district of Rajasthan for the year 2024-25 were examined and the data on the same are presented in the table 4 from to 9.